 As the MOSFETs in the power stage are to carry 100 A maximum, and have a link voltage of <30 V, low voltage MOSFET devices would seem ideal.
 However, as the system is effectively a linear amplifier, there is a high power dissipation within the devices.
 The maximum power dissipated in the top MOSFET (Q3) would be when the dc link voltage is a maximum, and the battery voltage is a minimum, giving 27.6-10.5 V across the MOSFET = 17.1 V. In this condition, at maximum current, the MOSFET would be expected to dissipate 100*17.1 = 1710 W in the device.
-The device package with the highest power dissipation ability is the ISOTOP package, and a power limit is usually 300 W for this package, therefore ~1800/300 = 6 devices are required in parallel for Q3.
+The device package with the highest power dissipation ability is the ISOTOP package, and a power limit is usually 300 W for this package, therefore ~1800/300 = 6 devices are required in parallel for Q3, assuming perfect sharing.
 For the lower MOSFET (Q4), the maximum expected power dissipation would occur at full battery voltage (~16 V) and full current.
 This is 16*100 = 1.6 kW, therefore around 6 devices in parallel are required in the bottom switch position (Q4).

-These are worst case scenario’s for the test rig, as the maximum current expected to be seen in the tests is 45 A, but to ensure the rig is flexible and able to cope with future tests, the higher ratings are assumed.
-The cooling of the parallel devices required a forced air cooled heatsink, and allowing the device case to reach 80oC, to allow for higher temperature at the silicon, with a 20oC ambient there is 60oC temperature rise allowed on the heatsink.
+These are worst case scenarios for the test rig, as the maximum current expected to be seen in the tests is 45 A, but to ensure the rig is flexible and able to cope with future tests, the higher ratings are assumed.
+Due to the high power dissipation of the switching devices, the cooling of the parallel branches requires a forced air cooled heatsink.
+To allow the device case to reach 80oC, to allow for higher temperature at the silicon, with a 20oC ambient temperature there is 60oC temperature rise allowed on the heatsink.
+This allows headroom for the silicon temperature to rise above the device case temperature.
+Usually the silicon die should be kept below 150°C, hence there is a headroom of 70oC for the die temperature rise.
 This gives a maximum thermal resistance of 60/1800 = 0.033oC / W for the heatsink under worst case conditions.
 This is quite a low thermal resistance, hence the requirement for forced air cooling.
 The heatsink chosen was a 0.48oC / W device, where 2 could be mounted together to form a cooling channel, with a fan at each end and the MOSFET devices split between the two heatsinks.
 A thermal switch was also mounted on the heatsinks, and used to shut down the system if the heatsink gets too hot.

 A close-up of some of the devices mounted on the heatsink arrangement can be seen in figure 2.3.
 The resistors R15 and R7 in figure 2.4 are specific to each device, and therefore are made up from 6 resistors, one in series with each parallel MOSFET device.
 These resistors provide feedback of the current in each device to the drive by lowering the effective gate-source voltage of the device as the drain current increases.
-This gives rise to current sharing between the MOSFET devices, as if one has an increase in current relative to the others, the gate-source voltage of that device is lowered relative to the others, hence the current is reduced in that device.
-The MOSFETs used in the test rig are IXYS 60V 100A devices, the main criterion for operation is the power dissipation capability of the package, and not the device silicon ratings as it is operated exclusively in a linear (high dissipation) mode.
+This gives rise to current sharing between the MOSFET devices if one has an increase in current relative to the others, the gate-source voltage of that device is lowered relative to the others, hence the current is reduced in that device.